numery009/Angular-Basic-2.0/README.md

          5) Unit testing is a challenge.
          6) Read ability decreases with complex forms and validations.
          7) Suitable for simple scenarios.

+### TDF Steps
+         1) Generate a new CLI project
+         2) Add the form HTML
+         3) Binding data.
+         4) Tracking state and validity
+         5) Providing visual feedback
+         6) Displaying error messages
+         7) Posting data to a server

+### Angular Form / Binding data with ngForm

+We can easily retrive different ngForm control values by using ngForm and ngModel directives.
+Data binding has 3 directive in TDF --
+         1) ngForm.
+         2) ngModel.
+         3) ngModelGroup.

+We can bind data using the ngModel directive and we can send this data to the server which require userForm.value.

+### Binding Data to a Model

+Binding the user model to a form is really simple.
+We bind properties of Model by ngModel directive.
+And for property binding we make use of square brackets.

+         `[ngModel]="userModel.name"`

+Property Data Binding is one way binding.
+Which data flows from class to view.
+But it does not flow to form view to class.
+When we work on a Form we need two way binding.
+Two way binding is Bananain Box Syntax in ngModel directive.